Veikkosuhonen/compiler/README.md

 # Hycs [![Rust](https://github.com/Veikkosuhonen/compiler/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/Veikkosuhonen/compiler/actions/workflows/ci.yml)

-A simple language I wrote in HY Compilers 2024.
+A simple C-like language I wrote in HY Compilers 2024.
+It compiles to x86_64 assembly and also has an interpreter.

 I also made a [vscode plugin](https://github.com/Veikkosuhonen/hy-compilers-language-support) for it to add syntax highlighting

 ## Current features

+- All the basic C language feature such as...
+- Variables, If, While, Functions
+- Handwritten parser
 - Interpreter
-- Typechecker
+- Type checker
-- Compile to x86_64 assembly with C stdlib
+- Compile to x86_64 assembly
-- E2E tests
+- Lots of unit- and E2E tests

 ## Todo

-- Functions
 - Pointers
 - Arrays
 - Structs
 - First-class functions

-## Contributing

-- PR's open